-Jamie Martin, Vice President, Undergrounding, Pacific Gas and Electric Company (PG&E) California has experienced an unprecedented increase in catastrophic wildfires over the past decade, with over half of PG&E's 70,000 square mile service area designated as "high-fire risk."
-By bringing power lines underground, we can reduce the risk of wildfires by 99 percent, and improve reliability for our 16 million customers.
-We have therefore committed to a huge program to move 10,000 miles (16,000 km) of overhead electric distribution lines underground in the highest risk areas.
-Undergrounding is just one part of our integrated strategy to manage and reduce ignition risk.
+Jamie Martin, Vice President, Undergrounding, Pacific Gas and Electric Company (PG&E) Over the past decade California has experienced an unprecedented increase in catastrophic wildfires, with over half of PG&E's 70,000 square mile service area designated as high-fire risk areas.
+By putting power lines underground, we can reduce the risk of wildfires by 99 percent along the undergrounded circuit - and improve reliability and resiliency at the same time.
+At PG&E, we've committed to underground 10,000 miles (16,000 km) of overhead electric distribution lines in high wildfire risk areas.
+Undergrounding is just one part of our integrated strategy to reduce ignition risk.
 Our comprehensive monitoring and data collection programs include wildfire cameras and inspections to give valuable insights into changing environmental hazards around our assets.
-Enhanced powerline safety settings (EPSS) automatically switch the grid off if danger-like a tree branch striking the power line-is detected.
-Downed conductor detection tells us when a pylon has collapsed or been damaged.
-We also manage the environment around the electric grid, such as trimming back vegetation.
+Enhanced Powerline Safety Settings (EPSS) automatically turn off power within one-tenth of a second if the system detects a fault that could cause an ignition-like a tree branch striking the power line.
+Downed Conductor Detection (DCD) technology can improve the ability to detect and isolate high impedance faults before an ignition.
+We are also managing the environment around the electric grid, such as trimming back vegetation.
 We know that we cannot complete this important wildfire safety work alone and will need help from our customers, communities, and other stakeholders.
 Through our outreach approach, we share a comprehensive vision for wildfire risk reduction, including how we plan to utilize undergrounding, communicating early and often with customers and stakeholders to keep them informed and answer questions and concerns.
-For our local, state, federal and tribal agency partners, we communicate through regular meetings, permitting discussions, and updates of planned work locations.
-And, in the worst-case scenario, we support customers before, during, and after wildfire events.
-Through collaboration and breakthrough thinking, we are working together to mitigate wildfire risk and make our hometowns safer and more reliable for generations to come.
-01 02 03 04 05 Continuing efforts to improve worker safety The construction sector has made impressive advances in worker safety in the past decades, and the responses to our global survey suggest that companies continue to prioritize this vital area.
+For our local, state, federal and tribal partners, we communicate through regular meetings, permitting discussions, and updates of planned work locations.
+Through collaboration and breakthrough thinking, we are working together to mitigate wildfire risk and make our hometowns safer and more reliable for generations to come. © 2023 Copyright owned by one or more of the KPMG International entities.
+KPMG International entities provide no services to clients.
+All rights reserved.
+02 N4 05 Continuing efforts to improve worker safety The construction sector has made impressive advances in worker safety in the past decades, and the responses to our global survey suggest that companies continue to prioritize this vital area.
 For both project owners and E&C firms, the single most crucial factor is the tried-and-trusted behavioral, leadership and cultural change, to create a climate with zero-tolerance towards accidents.
 Respondents-especially owners-are keen to increase safety monitoring and onsite health and wellness testing of workers, to reduce the risk of incidents.
 Technology also plays more of a role to create safer working spaces, with respondents making greater use of data and analytics (D&A) to predict and prevent, as well as modular/offsite fabrication to reduce potentially dangerous onsite tasks.
 Our survey results suggest that other innovations are at an earlier stage, with less frequent use, such as smart sensors and monitors, drones, remote-operated machines, and robotics.
 The low take-up of such potentially advantageous technology could be a wake-up call for progressive players to improve their safety records through digitalization and automation.